eth-protocol-fellows/protocol-studies/docs/contributing.md

 Goal is to produce a credible neutral text which is formal, well-structured, and maintains a clear progression of ideas.
 The content should be purely technical and shouldn't waste space on introducing high level/well known concepts.
 Introductory topics are necessary and can use comparisons, historical anecdotes, and concrete examples to make complex concepts more accessible.

+We suggest [this lecuture](https://www.youtube.com/watch?v=vtIzMaLkCaM) to get you started with processs of writing.

 ### Content standardization

 The wiki uses American English over British spelling.
 Terminology, capitalization and nomenclature should match across all pages.
 Use [Ethereum.org guide](https://ethereum.org/contributing/style-guide/content-standardization) for the reference.